The western coast of Scotland

 MacLean; Francis Cleyn (Clein, Franz Klein) (c.

 1582-1658), a painter and tapestry designer; Sir John Maclean, 1st Baronet

 , (1604-1666); Sir Hector Maclean, 2nd Baronet

 of Morvern (c.1620-1651), the 18th Clan

-Chief of...
-Another 62 words (4 lines of text) are included under the topic Early Laun Notables in all our PDF Extended History products and printed products wherever possible.
+Maclean from 1649 to 1651...
+Another 56 words (4 lines of text) are included under the topic Early Laun Notables in all our PDF Extended History products and printed products wherever possible.